b-lambert/course-manager/README.md

 ## Prerequisites

-1. You must have [NPM](https://docs.npmjs.com/getting-started/installing-node) installed on your machine.
+1. You must have [NPM](https://docs.npmjs.com/getting-started/installing-node) installed on your machine (Running npm install shouldn't be necessary).

 ## Deployment